SenArnab/MovieScout/README.md

 ---

-📝 License

-This project is open-source and free to use under the MIT License.

----

 ## 🤝 Contributing

 💡 Want to improve the project?
 Feel free to fork and submit a pull request! 🚀